Skyway: Environmental factors

 Besides pedestrian safety and convenience, the chief reasons assigned by urban planners for skywalk development are decrease of traffic congestion, reduction in vehicular air pollution and separation of people from vehicular noise.
 A number of cities (for example, Spokane, Washington) have given intricate analysis to skywalk systems employing computer models to optimize skywalk layout.

 Negative impacts

 There is debate about the negative impact on urban areas of skyways.
 Robertson (1988) noted the negative impacts to street activities, and reductions to the property value at ground level.
 Woo (2012) found that skywalk systems could be negatively associated with promoting consumerism.
 Cui (2015) called for more research into the impact of skyways in developing countries.
+The Cincinnati Skywalk in Ohio was dismantled because of these concerns.

 Cities with notable systems

 North America

 There are significant skyway networks in many cities in the US Midwest, such as Minneapolis, Saint Paul, Des Moines, Cedar Rapids, Rochester, and Duluth.
 Most networks in North America are privately owned.
 Notable exceptions are skyways in Saint Paul and in New York (High Line), which are publicly owned.